-The Section has 16.5 full-time equivalent posts and is headed by the Pensions Manager, who reports directly to the Chief Finance Officer.
+The Section consists of 17 full-time equivalent staff and is headed by the Pensions Manager, who reports directly to the Chief Finance Officer.
 In addition to benefits administration, staff members undertake governance, accounting and investment related activities.

 The Section is made up as follows: